Apple II graphics: Double Low-Resolution

-(Note that PR#3 is deferred to the operating system, with PRINT CHR$(4) to avoid disconnecting it from BASIC—for complicated reasons.
-This is followed by a PRINT command to send a null character, because the newly assigned output device doesn't get initialised until the first character is sent to it—a common source of confusion.)
+Note that PR#3 is deferred to the operating system, with PRINT CHR$(4) to avoid disconnecting it from BASIC.
+This is followed by a PRINT command to send a null character, because the newly assigned output device doesn't get initialised until the first character is sent to it—a common source of confusion.

-Once this was done, the Double Lo-Res screen was displayed and cleared, and the PLOT, HLIN, and VLIN commands worked normally with the x coordinate range extended to 0 though 79.
-(Only the Apple IIc and IIgs supported this in firmware.
-Using double-lo-res mode from BASIC on a IIe was much more complicated without adding an & command extension to BASIC.)
+Once this is done, the Double Lo-Res screen is displayed and cleared, and the PLOT, HLIN, and VLIN commands works normally with the x coordinate range extended to 0 though 79.
+Only the Apple IIc and IIgs support this in firmware.
+Using Double Lo-Res mode from BASIC on a IIe is much more complicated without adding an & command extension to BASIC.

-There were two major problems when using this mode in Applesoft.
-First, once the mode was activated, access to the printer became complicated, due to the 80 column display firmware being handled like a printer.
-Second, the SCRN (pixel read) function did not work properly.
-Fortunately, there was a program in the March 1990 issue of Nibble that took care of this problem.
+There are two major problems when using this mode in Applesoft.
+First, once the mode is activated, access to the printer becomes complicated, due to the 80 column display firmware being handled like a printer.
+Second, the SCRN (pixel read) function does not work properly.
+However, there is a program in the March 1990 issue of Nibble that takes care of this problem.

-At least one commercially available BASIC compiler, ZBASIC from Zedcor Systems, was known to support Double Lo-Res graphics.
+At least one commercially available BASIC compiler, ZBASIC from Zedcor Systems, is known to support Double Lo-Res graphics.